National Schism: Breakout of the National Defence government

-November events
+Noemvriana

 In retaliation against the "National Defence" coup, a royalist paramilitary unit called the "Reservists" (Epistratoi-Επίστρατοι) was formed, in a number of Greek cities, led by Colonel Ioannis Metaxas (one of Constantine's closest aides and a future dictator of Greece).
-The Reservists, whose men were largely of lower-middle class origin, was an ultra-nationalist group which displayed proto-fascist tendencies.
+The Reservists, whose men were largely of lower-middle class origin, was an ultra-nationalist group that displayed proto-fascist tendencies.
 The uniformed Pan-Hellenic Reservists were the first mass movement in modern Greek history, and also marked the beginning of an embrace of violence as part of the political process.
-The Greek historian Kostas Kostis wrote the legacy of violence caused by the Balkan Wars "...helps explain with which they resorted to violence, even against their own compatriots: the Venizelists were merely enemies, much like the Bulgarians and the Turks.
+The Greek historian Kostas Kostis wrote that the legacy of violence caused by the Balkan Wars "...helps explain with which they resorted to violence, even against their own compatriots: the Venizelists were merely enemies, much like the Bulgarians and the Turks.
 The fact that these opponents were unarmed citizens was of little importance."
 The group targeted Venizelist people in Athens and nearby areas, culminating in the Noemvriana, the "November events", which were ignited by an armed confrontation between Greek reservists and French marines.
 The Noemvriana left about 60 dead on the Allied side and 40 dead on the Greek side.
 Afterwards, a reign of terror was launched by the Reservists against the Venizelists in Athens.
-During the Noemvriana, refugees from Anatolia (who had escaped persecution by the Turks) living in Athens, were attacked by the Reservists as Venizelists.
+During the Noemvriana, refugees from Anatolia (who had escaped persecution by the Turks) living in Athens were attacked by the Reservists as Venizelists.
 The attacks and murders against the refugees contributed to the identification of the refugees with Venizelism, and in the 1920s the refugees were one of the strongest Venizelist voting blocs.

 Royalist demonstrations broke out in "Old Greece" and the Orthodox Church at the orders of the king anathematised Venizelos as a traitor.
-The anathema by the Orthodox bishop of Patras against Venizelos read:"Cursed, Anathema to your family who soiled Greece with you.
-Anathema to your father who helped give you birth.
-Anathema to your mother who held such a snake in her womb...and to forever remain in the darkness of our religion, which you did not respect...to not find someone to close your eyes, even dead, to have your eyes open, so that you continue watching the country you betrayed.
-Anathema to your soul.
-Anathema to the chaos it [soul] will fall.
-Anathema to its memory.
-Anathema to you".
-The anathemas such as these reflected the very intense feelings that divided Greece by 1916.

-On the other side, feelings were just as intense.
-Lambros Koromilas, the Greek ambassador in Rome sent a public letter to the King stating: "The obscure and ambiguous policy which Your Governments have pursued for over a year has led us to hostilities with our natural friends, the Powers of the Entente, whom we have so frequently assures of our good friendship, whilst—the most amazing thing—this same policy has driven us to non-resistance against the Bulgarians, our hereditary enemies, when they came and captured our forts, our Macedonian towns, half our war supplies and our soldiers".
+Anathemas such as these reflected the intense feelings that divided Greece by 1916.
+The anathema by the Orthodox bishop of Patras against Venizelos read: